gravytates/ping-pong/README.md

 ## Technologies Used

 _Webpage is built with HTML, CSS, and javaScript, specifically with the bootstrap.css file/framework, an additional custom css file, and the jQuery3.2.0 files/framework.
+JavaScript scripts file uses four functions to take the user input, check if it is a valid number 'isNum', pushes it into a sequential array of numbers ('makeArray') using a for loop, uses another for loop to check for multiples of 3, 5, and 15 and replaces instances with corresponding ping-pong word, and pushes new words with the remaining numbers into a new array.
+The finished array is then used as the argument for the makeList function where it creates child 'li' elements for every array item, and an 'ul' parent element, so the items are displayed in the html as an unordered list.
 Grady L Shelton and Epicodus are not liable for anything beyond the portfolio.index.html webpage._

 ### License

 Copyright (c) 2017 Grady L Shelton.
-This software is lecensed under the MIT license.
+This software is licensed under the MIT license.